bjtully/BioData/Various_Tools/README.md

 The purpose of this script is to generate a FASTA file of the proteins for each genome in the GBK file.

-example.gbk contains a plasmid sequence in this format
+example.gbk contains an example sequence in this Genbank format.

 CAUTION: The protein features MUST CONTAIN either a locus tag or accession number